 - Try SARMs

 Some patients suffering from chronic diseases invest in anabolic steroids to overcome their illnesses.
-However, selective androgen receptor modulators (SARMs) are a safer option than steroids.
+However, selective androgen receptor modulators (SARMs) such as RAD 140 are a safer option than steroids.
 They are known for their therapeutic applications in chronic illnesses as they build muscle mass, improve bone density, and promote fat loss.
 However, one-half of the SARMs sold online are fake.
 It’s important to know the tips for safe online purchasing of SARMs, such as the following simple suggestions:

 - Ensure they don’t have any banned or ineffective ingredients